Communities Can Create CRV Redemption that Works for Them

-Sonoma County’s Pilot Program: CRV bag drop sites with later processing and payment in 6 cities in Sonoma County.
+Sonoma County’s Pilot Program: CRV fixed location sites with on-site cash payment in 5 cities in Sonoma County.

-- This regional partnership includes the cities of Santa Rosa, Petaluma, Sonoma, Sebastopol, Healdsburg, and Cloverdale.
+- This regional partnership includes the cities of Petaluma, Sebastopol, Healdsburg, Rohnert Park, and Windsor.

 California’s Beverage Container Recycling and Litter Reduction Act of 1986

 Californians recycled over 426 billion bottles and cans since the start of the California Beverage Container Recycling and Litter Reduction Act of 1986.

 Consumers pay California Redemption Value (CRV) when they purchase eligible beverages from a retailer.
 They receive CRV refunds when they redeem the containers at a state certified recycling center or obligated beverage retailer.

 - 5 cents for eligible containers less than 24 ounces.

 - 10 cents for eligible containers 24 oz. or more.

 The Beverage Container Recycling Pilot Program aims to increase the convenience of recycling in underserved areas by allowing greater flexibility for how recycling centers choose to redeem beverage containers.

 - Senate Bill 458 (Wiener, Chapter 648, Statutes of 2017) authorized CalRecycle to approve up to five pilot projects proposed by jurisdictions to provide convenient beverage container redemption in both urban and rural areas that do not have enough recycling opportunities.